-The process to determine an integrated ranking of the different scenarios required determining the relative importance of the different EWR sites was undertaken for the uMkhomazi where multiple sites were considered.
-Here the perceived vulnerability of households dependent on the provisioning aspect of ESS played a major role.
+The process to determine an integrated ranking of the different scenarios required determining the relative importance of the different EWR sites was undertaken for the Mkomazi where multiple sites were considered.
+Here the perceived vulnerability of households dependent on the provisioning aspect of ecosystem services played a major role.
 Again all scores are normalised against a base score of 1.